merely-useful/py-rse/index.md

 The GitHub repository [`borstlab/reversephi_paper`][borstlab-reversephi] provides the code and data for the paper @Leon2017.
 Browse the repository and answer the following questions:

 1. Where is the software environment described?
-What files would you need to recreate the software environment?
+What files would you need to re-create the software environment?
 2. Where are the data processing steps described?
 How could you re-create the results included in the manuscript?
-3. How are the scripts and data archived? i.e. Where can you download the version of the code and data as it was when the manuscript was published?
+3. How are the scripts and data archived?
+    That is, where can you download the version of the code and data as it was when the manuscript was published?

 To get a feel for the different approaches to code provenance, repeat steps 1-3 with the following: